 2.2 Where Can We Adopt?

 In Kripke’s example, the receiver of the instructions may not be able to perform any inference.
 The scenario is compatible with a tabula rasa adoption.
 Let us now consider a more realistic, although still highly idealized, scenario in which an agent is in possession of some inferential abilities that are in need of revision.
-In general, revisions can reasonably involve either (i) dropping some principle from the set of one’s logical beliefs, or (ii) adding principles to it.12 We call the former process Drop, and the latter Add.
+In general, revisions can reasonably involve either dropping some principle from the set of one’s logical beliefs, or adding principles to it.12 We call the former process Drop, and the latter Add.

 Most cases of proposed logical revision at the heart of modern and contemporary debates involve Drop.
 Starting with classical reasoning, intuitionists proposed to drop the law of excluded middle or, equivalently, to weaken one of the rules for negation.
 Paracomplete and paraconsistent logicians also propose to drop one of the rules for negation, although their weakening of classical negation is more severe than the one proposed by the intuitionists.
 Some subtler proposals are also possible.
 Supervaluationists, for instance, agree with all inferences of classical logic of the form \(\langle \Gamma,\varphi\rangle\), but disagree on inferences with multiple conclusions.13

 Let us start with Drop.
 There are various scenarios compatible with dropping a logical principle.
 In the trivial case, revision simply amounts to disregarding some principle, previously regarded as logical.
 There is no adoption involved in the revision, and a fortiori there is no adoption problem.
-In a slightly less trivial case, the rule that needs to be adopted is not one of the principles that fall under our understanding of Modus Ponens.14 In this case, it is clear that the patter of adoption straightforwardly applies (modulo some adjustments required by the specific formalism employed and discussed above).
+In a slightly less trivial case, the rule that needs to be adopted is not one of the principles that fall under our understanding of Modus Ponens.14 In this case, it is clear that the pattern of adoption straightforwardly applies (modulo some adjustments required by the specific formalism employed and discussed above).
 For instance, an agent who is able to infer according to Modus Ponens and SCS is in the position to adopt the familiar principles involving conjunction, disjunction, negation.

 Another case of Drop may concern the adoption of a new rule by restricting the scope of previously acquired rules.
 The crucial (and non-trivial) case involves adoption of restricted versions of Modus Ponens.
-Some paraconsistent logics, Priest’s \(\mathrm{LP}\) for instance, result from classical logic via the restriction of the elimination rule for the conditional to formulae that are not truth value gluts (2008).
-Similarly, non-transitive logics restrict the meta-inference of Ripley (2015), by allowing it only for some non-pathological sentences.
-In such a scenario, a crucial issue concerns whether the pattern of adoption should be itself revised to feature such restricted detachment principles instead on the original form of Modus Ponens.
+Some paraconsistent logics, Priest’s \(\mathrm{LP}\) for instance, result from classical logic via the restriction of the elimination rule for the conditional to formulae that are not truth value gluts (Priest 2008).
+Similarly, non-transitive logics restrict the meta-inference of Cut (Ripley 2015), by allowing it only for some non-pathological sentences.
+In such a scenario, a crucial issue concerns whether the pattern of adoption should be itself revised to feature such restricted detachment principles instead of the original form of Modus Ponens.
 Luckily, the answer is positive.
 If one wanted to apply the pattern for adoption to the restricted Modus Ponens, schematic substitution and the restricted form of Modus Ponens would suffice.
 The (re)adoption of other principles by means of restricted Modus Ponens may be more problematic.
 For instance, paraconsistent logics such as \(\mathrm{LP}\) feature unrestricted principles governing conjunction and disjunction, and therefore the adoption of such principles will not involve only sentences with a classical truth value.

 Let us now turn to Add.
 Prima facie there are good reasons to doubt the significance of Add, if one assumes that the process of adoption has classical logic as its starting point and restricts oneself to the propositional case.
 The Post completeness of classical propositional logic tells us that the only consequence relation that properly extends it is the trivial one.
 On the other hand, when we move to first-order classical logic, which isn’t Post-complete, it is also clear that Modus Ponens and Universal Instantiation are already in place.
 Therefore, any revision that follows our schema for adoption is also unproblematic—new rules can be adopted and applied by following the pattern for adoption isolated above.
 For instance, we might consider a higher-order version of the rule of existential introduction: